contao/docs/docs/manual/installation/update-contao.en.md

 ### Long-Term Support Versions

-With version 2.11, the [release cycle of Contao](https://contao.org/de/release-plan.html) has been adjusted and Long-Term Support (LTS) versions have been introduced that are supported and updated for 24 months, even if newer Contao versions have been released in the meantime.
-An overview of all Contao versions is available on [Wikipedia](https://en.wikipedia.org/wiki/Contao#Versions).
+The [release cycle](https://contao.org/de/release-plan.html) of Contao also includes the Long Term Support.
+The Contao LTS versions are supported and updated for up to 4 years, even if newer Contao versions have been released in the meantime.
+An overview of all Contao versions can be found on [Wikipedia](https://de.wikipedia.org/wiki/Contao#Versionen).

 ## Updating with the Contao Manager